What is the difference between Sushi and Sashimi ?

 How do you eat sashimi?

-Eat with soy sauce and wasabi and by chopsticks.
+Eat with soy sauce and wasabi and use chopsticks.
 Some people eat with rice, it is so-called “sashimi teishoku”(=it means a set menu).

 Where can you eat sashimi in Japan?